Northeast India Tour

 The Eight States of Northeast India

-A Grand Birding Expedition Through Meghalaya • Assam • Arunachal Pradesh • Mishmi Hills
+Northeast India Birding Tour – A Grand Birding Expedition Through Meghalaya, Assam, Arunachal Pradesh and Mishmi Hills.

 Day 1: Arrive in Guwahati- Drive to Shillong (Megalayas)